 Thankfully, I didn’t listen to this well-intentioned yet unsolicited advice from a friend.

-There are few things as rewarding as traveling with your family.
-Seeing the world through your children’s eyes, watching them experience new cultures and customs, and creating memories that will last a lifetime — it all adds up to an unforgettable adventure.
+Few things are as rewarding as traveling with your family.
+Seeing the world through your children’s eyes, watching them experience new cultures and customs, and creating memories that will last a lifetime add to an unforgettable adventure.

 Whether you are a first-time traveling mom or dad or just looking for new ideas and top tips, read on for the best advice.
 Sit back, relax, and get ready for the time of your life.